fusioncharts/dev_centre_docs/fusiontime/integrations/java/your-first-chart-using-java-in-fusiontime.md

 * Include the FusionCharts JavaScript files, which can be downloaded from [here](https://www.fusioncharts.com/download/fusioncharts-suite).

-* Include the FusionCharts theme file to apply the style to the charts.
+* Include the FusionTime file to render time-series charts.

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>